Flag of Colorado: Current flag (1911–present)

+A modified design was submitted by Andrew Carlisle Carson, President of the Ohio Society of Colorado.
+It featured horizontal stripes of blue, white, and blue, with a red "C" and a gold disk within the "C" both in the middle and offset slightly to the hoist side of the flag.
+The shade of blue, Yale blue, was later noted to also be a color of the D.A.R.
 This design proved far more popular among the legislature than the initial proposal, and passed the Colorado Senate as Senate Bill 118 with "no opposition" on April 25, 1911.
 The bill was sent to the Colorado House of Representatives and passed easily on May 6, 1911.
 The flag made its public debut at the end of that month, on May 30, as a part of a Grand Army of the Republic parade, and was officially approved by the General Assembly as a whole on June 5, 1911, at which point it became the new flag of the state of Colorado.
 The wording of the bill that was passed included a permission for the use of the flag by all citizens, meaning the design could be used on items that were not explicitly flags.